spine/spine.site/app/views/docs/rails.md

     App.Post.first().destroy();

 Very simple indeed!
 As you can see, Spine works with Rails out the box.
 As well as models, `spine-rails` also lets you generate controllers and views.

     rails g spine:controller posts
-      create  app/assets/javascripts/app/controllers/posts.coffee

     rails g spine:views posts/show

 ##Namespacing